robiot/zzCrack/README.md

 This is a advanced tool to crack passwords on zipfiles by wordlists or bruteforce.

-You can also save the current state and return from it anytime
+You can also save the current state in wordlist and return from it anytime

 Name           | zzCrack
 :------------- | :----------------------------------------------------------------------------------------------